Check the Do-Not-Call Registry Before Marketing to Singapore Phone Numbers

 Payment may be made online using credit and debit cards.
 Offline payment via telegraphic transfer or bank transfer is available upon request if you are buying at least $5,000 worth of credits in one transaction.

 For more detailed information on pricing structures and conditions, please refer to the Personal Data Protection Commission (PDPC) website here.

-What are the Penalties for Sending Specified Messages to Numbers Listed on the DNC Registry?
+What are the Penalties for Sending Specified Messages to Numbers Listed on the Do Not Call Registry?

 Sending telemarketing messages to numbers listed on the DNC Registry without consent is an offence.
-Any organisation that breaches the DNC Registry provisions in the PDPA is liable to pay a fine up to S$10,000 per offence.
+Any organisation that breaches the DNC Registry provisions in the PDPA is liable to pay a financial penalty of 10% of the organisation’s annual turnover in Singapore for organisations with annual local turnover exceeding S$10 million, or up to S$1 million, whichever is higher.

 As an example, Star Zest Tuition agency became the first company to be charged under the PDPA in 2014 for breaching the DNC Registry requirements.
 The tuition agency was found guilty of sending out unsolicited messages marketing the teaching services of its tutors to numbers listed on the DNC registry.

-Both its director and Star Zest Tuition agency were fined $39,000 each after pleading guilty to 13 of the 37 charges of contravening section 43 (1) of the PDPA.
+Both its director and Star Zest Tuition agency were fined $39,000 each after pleading guilty to 13 of the 37 charges.

 The need to check the DNC Registry before sending marketing messages to Singapore phone numbers will place additional compliance requirements on companies that engage in B2C marketing and promotions via SMS or phone calls.

 It will be necessary to educate your organisation’s telemarketing and sales teams on these regulatory requirements.
 For a start, it will serve your company best to create an account with the DNC Registry as this also allows you to start budgeting for any necessary compliance expenses.